CRUST-Bench: A Comprehensive Benchmark for C-to-safe-Rust Transpilation: Acknowledgments

 \section{Acknowledgments}

-This research was conducted within a group supported by the National Science Foundation under awards CCF-1762299, CCF-1918889, CNS-1908304, CCF-1901376, CNS-2120696, CCF-2210831, and CCF-2319471.
+This research was conducted within a group supported by the National Science Foundation under awards CCF-1762299, CCF-1918889, CNS-1908304, CCF-1901376, CNS-2120696, CCF-2210831, CCF-2319471, and and by the Defense Advanced Research Projects Agency (DARPA) under Agreement No. HR00112590133.
 We also thank the All Hands AI team for a discussion on the OpenHands CodeAct agentic framework applied to the C-to-Rust transpilation task.